 Hindu deities, known as Devas and Devis (gods and goddesses), represent various aspects of the divine and cosmic forces.
-While Hinduism is often perceived as polytheistic with multiple gods, the underlying philosophy is deeply monistic—all these deities are considered manifestations or aspects of Brahman, the ultimate divine reality.
+While Hinduism is often perceived as polytheistic with multiple gods, the underlying philosophy is deeply monistic—all these Hindu gods and goddesses (deities) are considered manifestations or aspects of Brahman, the ultimate divine reality.
 Each deity embodies specific qualities, powers, and domains, serving as a focus for devotion (Bhakti) and spiritual practice.

-Below are brief introductions to widely worshipped deities: Shiva, Vishnu, Rama, Krishna, Shakti, Muruga, Ganesh, and Hanuman.
+Below are brief introductions to widely worshipped deities and Hindu gods: Shiva, Vishnu, Shakti, Muruga, Ganesh, Hanuman, and Surya.

 Major categories

-Deities can be grouped by cosmic role: the Trimurti (Brahma, Vishnu, Shiva), avatars such as Rama and Krishna, goddess forms (Shakti), the Navagraha, and regional deities.
+Deities can be grouped by cosmic role: the Trimurti (Brahma, Vishnu, Shiva), avatars (see Vishnu and the Dashavatar), goddess forms (Shakti), the Navagraha, and regional deities.
 In philosophy, Brahman is the formless ultimate reality; Ishvara and the deities are personified expressions that allow devotees to connect with the divine.

 The six primary forms of worship in Hinduism, often categorized as Shanmata (six systems), were popularized by Adi Shankaracharya to unify diverse traditions under one Advaita philosophy.
 They involve the veneration of six main deities:

-• Vaishnavism (Vishnu): Worship of Vishnu, including his avatars like Rama and Krishna, as the supreme maintainer of the universe.
+Vaishnavism (Vishnu): Worship of Vishnu and his avatars as the supreme maintainer of the universe.

 These six systems allow devotees to choose a primary deity (Ishta Devata) while recognizing all as different aspects of the same supreme Brahman.